gokulkrishnas/Elanco-Ticks-Project/README.md

 Identifies high-risk areas based on sighting density & frequency and colour codes them.

 ### 5. Forecasting (ML)
-Predicts the next 3 months of sightings using a simple linear regression model.
+Predicts the next 3 months of sightings using a simple polynomial regression model.

 ---